The Use of Quotations

 When to use a RFP versus a RFQ

-This is a good question and one we hear often.
-We will try our best to provide a simple answer to help you make an informedĀ decision when performing your purchasing duties.
+This is a good question, and one we hear often.
+We’ll try our best to provide a simple answer to help you make an informed decision when performing your purchasing duties.
 This scenario surfaces when you are faced with generating a purchasing document to send to your suppliers.

-A RFQ is usually used when the Owner knows exactly the type and quantity of goods it wants to buy while RFP’s ask bidders to provide a solution to a problem that could be solved in different ways.
+An RFQ (Request for Quote) is typically used when the Owner knows the exact type and quantity of goods required.
+In contrast, an RFP (Request for Proposal) asks bidders to propose a solution to a requirement that may be addressed in multiple ways.

 Sample of Basic RFQ Template

 The expenditure or value of the acquisition item and the risk usually determines the amount of work and effort you put into your RFQ | RFP proposals and for that matter the whole quotation process.
-Sometimes, you just need a simple or basic RFQ, a one pager with some basic terms and conditions which will allow you to go out for quotes.
-A basic RFQ Template like RFQ19 may do the trick.
+Sometimes, you just need a simple or basic RFQ template, a one pager with some general terms and conditions which will allow you to go out for pricing.

-If you are looking for a simple or basic RFQ | RFP template you can use to solicit quotations, proposals this template should suffice.
+If you are looking for a simple or basic RFQ | RFP template you can use to solicit quotations, this template should do the trick.
 Keep in mind you can change the automobile specification section of the template and customize it by adding your own scope or specification for any purchase requirement.

 Download free vehicle RFQ sample template >>> RFQ19 – Basic RFQ Template for Vehicle